wp-plugins/simple-quick-tags/readme.txt

 This plugin allows you to add useful quicktag buttons to the Text (HTML) mode of the WordPress WYSIWYG editor.
 There is a settings page to choose from a list of quicktags you would like to use.

 Currently on the list of options are: p, br, h1, h2, h3, h4, h5, h6, pb

+This plugin was written by Shawn Hayes at [Share Web Design](http://sharewebdesign.com/) to make it easier to implement useful quicktag buttons.
+If you have any questions please feel free to visit our contact page at [Contact Us](http://sharewebdesign.com/contact-us) or post a question in the support area at [WordPress.org](https://wordpress.org/support/plugin/simple-quick-tags).

 == Installation ==